Are you experienced in investing in cryptocurrency? Is it completely new to you? Or maybe you are just intrigued by the prospect of investing?

-However, individuals are unlikely to meet the description of a ‘trader’ for income tax purposes if trading on their own account, meaning they will likely be considered under the capital gains tax regime.
+However, individuals are unlikely to meet the description of a ‘trader’ for income tax purposes if trading on their own account, meaning they will likely be considered under the CGT regime.

 Capital gains tax

-In most cases, anyone buying, holding and selling cryptocurrency on their own account are considered to be undertaking investment activity and are subject to capital gains tax.
+In most cases, anyone buying, holding and selling cryptocurrency on their own account is considered to be undertaking investment activity and is subject to CGT.

 Disposing of crypto assets will result in a taxable event, with the value of any disposal proceeds matched against purchases in a specific order: